IOTechSystems/xrt-examples/DeviceServices/opc-ua/README.md

-# OPC-UA Device Service Example
+# OPC UA Device Service Example

 ## Overview

-This page shows you how to setup and run the OPC-UA device service example.
+This page shows you how to setup and run the OPC UA device service example.

-For more information about the Device Service please review the [OPC-UA Device Service](https://docs.iotechsys.com/edge-xrt22/device-service-components/opc-ua-device-service-component.html) documentation.
+For more information about the Device Service please review the [OPC UA Device Service](https://docs.iotechsys.com/edge-xrt22/device-service-components/opc-ua-device-service-component.html) documentation.

 ## Getting Started

 ### **Run the simulator**

-_For more information about the OPC-UA device simulator, see [OPC-UA Simulator](https://docs.iotechsys.com/edge-xrt22/simulators/opc-ua/overview.html)._
+_For more information about the OPC UA device simulator, see [OPC UA Simulator](https://docs.iotechsys.com/edge-xrt22/simulators/opc-ua/overview.html)._

 ```bash
 cd DeviceServices/opc-ua